ajpage74/terraform-foundations-azure/AZURE.md

 ---
 Many Terraform providers come with [Data Sources](https://www.terraform.io/docs/language/data-sources/index.html), which allow you to query the provider API for useful information that can be utilized during a Terraform run.
 Terraform also comes with an **http** provider data source which can be used to query any API that produces JSON or text output.

-Copy the following `data` and `locals` blocks right to the very end of the **main.tf** file.
-The data block fetches data from the Dad Joke API, and the locals block
+Copy the following `data` and `locals` blocks right after the locals block you created in the previous lab.
+The data block fetches data from the Dad Joke API, and the locals block stores the joke body as a text string.

 ```php
 data "http" "tflab_joke" {